ton-community/tlb-codegen/README.md

 npx tlb example.tlb
 ```

-It will create a file called `example.tlb.ts` with the following code:
+It will create a file called `example.ts` with the following code:
 ```typescript
 export interface A {
     readonly kind: 'A';